imadsbitri/Data-job-Dashboard-project/README.md

 - **CSV files** containing job listings and salary information
 - **Excel files** containing regional and company data

+Before loading, some **initial data manipulation** was performed in Excel — such as cleaning, formatting, and organizing columns — to ensure data consistency and structure.

-Power BI’s **Get Data** feature was used to connect and import all datasets into the workspace.
+After that, Power BI’s **Get Data** feature was used to connect and import all prepared datasets into the workspace for further transformation and analysis.

 ---